ReFirmLabs/centrifuge-cli/README.rst

     $ centrifuge reports list

 Under the hood the Centrifuge CLI is using python Pandas data frames to report the results to the user.
-Since the API is json, which has heirarchical structure to it, we have chosen to flatten all the results into a column/row format for viewing inside of a terminal or for importing into spreadsheets, etc. However the cli can also output CSV, and the original json results.
+Since the API is json, which has hierarchical structure to it, we have chosen to flatten all the results into a column/row format for viewing inside of a terminal or for importing into spreadsheets, etc. However the cli can also output CSV, and the original json results.
 For example: